-Hubsan have been around for a while in the drone market and have made some excellent budget alternatives.
-Since launching in December 2019, their Zino 2 drone is continuously out-of stock at most retailers.
+Hubsan has been around for a while in the drone market and have made some excellent budget alternatives.
+Since launching in December 2019, their Zino 2 drone is continuously out-of-stock at most retailers.
 This could be due to the high demand or some logistic issues.
 Like FIMI X8SE, it also features 4K camera and 8KM control range.

 The Hubsan Zino 2 is safe for the newbie pilots and advanced enough to keep hobby and most semi-pro photographers happy.
 It folds down to fit in your backpack easily.

 Being powered by a 4s/3800 mAh battery, it has about 33 minutes flight time, which is 2 minutes less of the new DJI Mavic Air 2 has.